lynshi/dotfiles/README.md

-# dotfiles
-Collection of dotfiles
+Collection of dotfiles and other setup scripts for setting up a new Linux machine.